killinen/BrakeModule/README.md

 ---

-### Considerations
+### Problems that I know of
 What I have understand there are standards for automotive hardware and software design and this does project does not follow any of those.

 The main worry point that I have is that if an stability control event should happen on the same time that BrakeModule is controlling the charge pump there is quite high change that the stability control system wont funtion as planned.
 This is an issue that I want to address after getting the next generation hardware done.

 If you damage the ABS control unit it is quite hard to repair and if bought new also quite pricey.
-I have no promises that using the BrakeModule won't anything, I think even that it is somewhat likely that it could happen at least with this HARDWARE/SOFTWARE.
-Knock on wood, I haven't braken my unit even though it has had quite a rough love.
+I give no promises that using the BrakeModule won't brake anything.
+I think even that it is somewhat likely that it could happen at least with this HARDWARE/SOFTWARE.
+Knock on wood, I haven't broke my unit even though it has had quite a bit of rough love.

+I don't know what is the max capability of the charge pump eg. if you run it too long can it overheat or something.
+The software does not restrict this at all.

 Good design would prolly be to install the module on a professional case so components wouldn't be exposed with integrated heat dispersion.

+---

+### Someone might think

+That wouldn't it be best if you could control the DSCIII control module via CAN to use the charge pump.
+Yes it prolly would, but I don't have knowledge how to do it.
+I think this could be feaseble because this same unit is used with ACC systems and the only way I can think of is to apply the brakes is to use the charge pump.

 ---